-Each school in DDMAT has a local governance committee called the Academy Council (AC).
+Each school in DNDLT has a local governance committee called the Academy Council (AC).
 The membership of the AC is made up of at least 11 councillors who are either ex-officio, appointed, co-opted or elected to the Academy Council.
 All councillors bring specific skills and knowledge to the role.

 The AC meets half-termly and is responsible for the following functions:

 - Monitoring the progress of the school’s priorities for improvement identified in the School Improvement Plan;

 - Holding the school’s senior leaders to account for the outcomes and progress of pupils;

 - Monitoring the school’s budget.